Flint Hills Resources

 Venture Round in 2015

-Edeniq Inc. is a biotechnology company specializing in the conversion of cellulosic biomass into industrial sugars and cellulosic ethanol.
-Founded in 2006 and headquartered in Visalia, California, the company has developed innovative technologies, including the Cellunator, a device that enhances starch extraction from corn, and the Intellulose platform, which allows for the production of cellulosic ethanol from corn kernel fiber.
-Edeniq's solutions are designed for easy integration into existing ethanol production facilities without requiring significant capital investment.
-The company licenses its technologies to bio-refineries in the United States and Brazil, helping them improve efficiency and increase the yield of valuable biofuels and biochemicals.
+Edeniq Inc. is a biotechnology company focused on developing processes for converting cellulosic biomass into industrial sugars and cellulosic ethanol.
+Founded in 2006 and based in Visalia, California, Edeniq offers innovative technologies such as the Cellunator, a mixing and milling device that enhances starch extraction from corn, and the Pathway platform, which enables the production of cellulosic ethanol from existing corn ethanol plants.
+The company's proprietary Intellulose technology allows for seamless integration into current ethanol production facilities without requiring significant capital investment.
+Edeniq licenses its technologies to bio-refineries in the United States and Brazil, helping them to increase throughput, improve yields, and produce valuable biofuels and biochemicals.

 Edeniq